 The skills within lower school continue, to be built upon.
 Communication and language becomes more functional, such as writing a list for shopping.
 Pupils are encouraged to question and form opinions.
 They begin to understand responsibility, democracy and tolerance and strategies are explored to teach empathy.
 Maths, has a stronger focus on time, money and number skills such as times tables.
 Strategies for problem solving are key and in particular, how these relate to the outside world e.g., How many rolls of wallpaper are needed.
 Writing takes on a more functional role.
 For instance, completing a form to join the library, sending an email.
 Basic spelling, punctuation and grammar remain as a focus so that the skills become embedded.
-PCSHE and life skills is the area given the most curriculum time.
+PCSHE and life skills are given prominence in the curriculum.
 There are so many skills that our pupils need to learn to be independent citizens that the focus has to increase in the middle school.
-As our pupils start to become more independent and start to use technology more readily, internet and social media safety is paramount to their well-being, so safety features highly in the curriculum.
-There are more opportunities to engage with the community, develop leadership roles and engage in events to support local charities.
-Children continue to develop creative skills applying these to projects such as designing Christmas cards.
+Where relevant, life skills are incorporated into broad thematic approaches though some need teaching discreetly.
+Topics help bring together subjects and thinking, whilst promoting creativity and individual approaches.

-The skills in Upper school build upon the skills from middle school.
+The skills in Upper school build upon earlier years' learning.
 Whilst it is important to study for accreditation, there is a greater focus on the skills and knowledge needed to support our pupils when they leave to go on to the next stage.
 This includes drug education, protection from extremism, online safety and sex and relationship education.
 Functional maths and literacy remain high on the agenda.
 Communication is also a skill to be developed, particularly in relation to the world of work.
 E.g., Interview skills.
 As part of the curriculum pupils experience the world of work, volunteering, travel training, charity work, being a prefect and representing the school council.
 There are opportunities to experience competitive sport and to develop coaching skills.
 There is a focus on practising the skills that may be used in the place of work such as barista training and food preparation and safety.
 Pupils gain a greater understanding of themselves in relation to their community as well as the cultures that determine it.